joserigel/NeuralNet/README.md

 # NeuralNet
-Neural Network from scratch using c++
+Neural Network from scratch using c++.
+This project aims to create an explainable framework of machine learning components.
+This uses (symbolic, adjoint) automatic differentiation for defining architectures using object oriented classes of operations.

 ### How to build and run (CMake)
 Initially run